EndBug/add-and-commit/README.md

 ### Tagging:

 You can use the `tag` option to enter the arguments for a `git add` command.
 In order for the action to isolate the tag name from the rest of the arguments, it should be the first word not preceded by an hyphen (e.g. `-a tag-name -m "some other stuff"` is ok).

+### Tokens:
+The token from the `token` input is only used when getting the author info from the GitHub API: usually the default GitHub token is enough but if fore some reason you want to change it, you can use that input.
+When pushing, the action uses the token that the local git repository has been configured with: that means that if you want to change it you'll need to do it in the steps that run before this action.
+For example: if you set up your repo with [`actions/checkout`](https://github.com/actions/checkout/) then you have to change the token there.
+Changing the token with which the repo is configured can be useful if you want to run CI checks no the commit pushed by this action; anyway, it has to be set up outside of this action.

 ### Outputs: